Craig Breedlove: Land vehicle speed records

 The second run of the vehicle on October 28, 1996, in the Black Rock Desert, Nevada, ended in a crash at around 675 mi/h.
 Returning in 1997, the vehicle badly damaged the engine on an early run and when the British ThrustSSC managed over 700 mi/h, the re-engined Spirit could do no better than 676 mi/h.
-Breedlove believes the vehicle is capable of exceeding 800 mi/h, but has yet to demonstrate this.
+Breedlove believed the vehicle was capable of exceeding 800 mi/h, but was never tested.

-In late 2006, Breedlove sold the car to Steve Fossett, who was to make an attempt on the land speed record in 2007.
+In late 2006, Breedlove sold the car to Steve Fossett, who planned to attempt the land speed record in 2007.
 Fossett died in a plane crash in 2007, and the car was put up for sale.
 Breedlove's vehicle, renamed the "Sonic Arrow", was rolled out on the Black Rock Desert for a photo opportunity on October 15, 2007.
-The car is now on permanent display in the Wings Over the Rockies Air & Space Museum.
+The car is now on permanent display in the Wings Over the Rockies Air and Space Museum.